ntjandra/Carna-Take-Home/README.md

     - react-router-dom, to maintain page history and routes for each page.

 ### 2. What's the command to start the application locally?
+For Mac or Linux.
+If on Windows download a bash shell.
 ```
-python start_up.py
+source start_up.sh
 ```

-Runs a series of other commands, mainly initializing the Database, API, and website to run in the background.
+This runs a series of other commands, mainly initializing the Database, API, and website to run in the background.
 See script for exact commands.

 ### 3. How long did you spend on the coding project?
 What would you add to your solution if you had more time?
 If you didn't spend much time on the coding project, then use this as an opportunity to explain what you would add.
 - I spent roughly 4 hours a day for the given week.
 Approx 20 so far.
 I wanted to showcase what I can do as a Full-Stack and used the Take-Home project as my motivator to learn Django and JWT handling.